MarsBarLee/gsod-numpy-2023/writing-script/script-draft-2.md

-# Script Draft #1
+# Script Draft #2
 Overall message: NumPy is driven by people who use it: scientists!
 3 stooges energy
 - Most informed (spirit of OS), potential user-contributor "let's do that!"
 - Least informed (let's just get this done), ordinary user, "why would you do that?!"
 - Straight man (no strong preference), eager to please "um, what is that, exactly?"
-Format: Narrative with diagrams throughout
+Format: Narrative with informational diagrams throughout Target audience:
+- Strongest appeal to academia probably: professors, scientists, students
+- will this resonate to a general audience?
+I think the story will get them started but understandable if there's some fall-off when things get detailed
+- Industry: ?
+Will not:
+- Explain in too much detail how to set up environment, how Git works, what open source is and how numpy differs from other projects
+Goals:
+- the early contributor journey
-Target audience: illustrate again what it's like to be a newcomer, importance of guiding figue in entering open source want OS people to hand to their friends, loved ones to answer the 'what do you do' question
+- illustrate to those who've been around for a while what it's like to be a newcomer
+- importance of guiding figure in entering open source
+- want OS people to hand to their friends to answer the 'what do you do' question

 ## Opening scene
 Purpose: Establish setting, characters and goal of story